mconlon17/organization-ontology/docs/source/organizations.rst

 .. topic:: United States Navy

-    The United States Navy is an organizational part with disposition of military.
+    The United States Navy is an organization part of the US Department of Defense with disposition of military.

 .. topic:: BASF